Not Exactly Gentlemen

 Not Exactly Gentlemen is a 1931 American pre-Code Western film directed by Benjamin Stoloff and written by Dudley Nichols and William Conselman.
 It is based on the 1917 novel Over the Border by Herman Whitaker.
-The film stars Victor McLaglen, Fay Wray, Lew Cody, Robert Warwick, Eddie Gribbon, and David Worth.
-The film was released on March 8, 1931, by Fox Film Corporation.
+It stars Victor McLaglen, Fay Wray, Lew Cody, Robert Warwick, Eddie Gribbon, and David Worth.
+Fox Film Corporation released it on March 8, 1931.

-This film was shown in some theaters with the title Three Rogues.
-Whitaker's novel was also adapted in film form as the serial Sunset (1916–17) and as Three Bad Men (1926).
+Some theaters used the title Three Rogues.
+Whitaker's novel had previously been adapted for the silent feature film Three Bad Men (1926).